SALT-NLP/MixText/README.md

 ### Pre-processing the data
 We utilized [Fairseq](https://github.com/pytorch/fairseq) to perform back translation on the training dataset.
 Please refer to `./data/yahoo_answers_csv/back_translate.ipynb` for details.

+For Yahoo Answer, We concatenate the question title, question content and best answer together to form the text to be classified.
 The pre-processed Yahoo Answer dataset can be downloaded [here](https://drive.google.com/file/d/1IoX9dp_RUHwIVA2_kJgHCWBOLHsV9V7A/view?usp=sharing).
-We concatenate the question title, question content and best answer together to form the text to be classified.

 Here, we have put two examples of back translated data, `de_1.pkl and ru_1.pkl`, in `./data/yahoo_answers_csv/` as well.
 You can directly use them for Yahoo Answers or generate your own back translated data followed the `./data/yahoo_answers_csv/back_translate.ipynb`.

+Note that for AG News and DB Pedia, we only utilize the content (without titles) to do the classifications, and for IMDB we do not perform any pre-processing.

 ### Training models
 These section contains instructions for training models on Yahoo Answers using 10 labeled data per class for training.